5 Innovative Discharge Planning Tips for Addiction Treatment Aftercare

 Having the help of a sponsor, a support group, and family and friends can make a huge difference in the success of addiction aftercare treatment.

-3. Manage Your Medication
+3. Manage Your Client’s Medication

 Pharmacist pulling patient medication from shelf.

-Using medication to control Alcohol Use Disorder can benefit clients in recovery and potentially help to reduce their urge to abuse alcohol.* Because there are several differing opinions regarding medication use in addiction treatment aftercare, each individual should carefully consider this option.
+Using medication to control Alcohol Use Disorder can benefit clients in recovery and potentially help to reduce their urge to abuse alcohol.* Because there are differing opinions regarding medication use in addiction treatment aftercare, each individual should carefully consider this option.
 Combining medication with discharge planning and support groups might prove beneficial for many clients.

 Explore Symptoms Contributing to Increased Alcohol Use

 Besides medications that relate directly to the suppression of alcohol-related cravings, many clients may benefit from the prescription of antidepressants.
 These types of medications may help treat a secondary cause that has been contributing to increased alcohol use.
-Medical management with pharmacotherapy can allow clients to treat Alcohol Use Disorder from many different angles, furthering their journey to sobriety.
+Medical management with pharmacotherapy can allow clients to treat Alcohol Use Disorder from many different angles, furthering their journey to long-term recovery.

 4. Foster Communication